sufengniu/RefGPT/README_EN.md

 2. Utilize existing Large Language Models (LLMs), e.g., paid APIs, to produce multi-turn QAs.
 The reference material serves as input, and the prompt is akin to "Please generate a multi-turn dialogue based on this article."
 The API then generates a section of multi-turn dialogue.
 This process transforms the reference material used for pre-training into multi-turn dialogues suitable for fine-tuning.
 Postprocessing may be required.

 3. After amassing a considerable number of reference-dialogue pairs from step 2, we input the reference-prompt pairs and use the dialogues as targets for fine-tuning a GPT model.
 This model may be based on pre-training platforms like LLaMA or BLOOM.
-We refer to the resulting fine-tuned model as a *Reference-Enlightened-Dialogue GPT (RedGPT)*.
-Then we can use RedGPT to generate massive amounts of dialogues based on references.
+We refer to the resulting fine-tuned model as a *Reference-Enlightened-Dialogue GPT (RefGPT)*.
+Then we can use RefGPT to generate massive amounts of dialogues based on references.